 - Some women may feel a slight pain or aching near the ovaries during ovulation.

-- If an egg is not fertilized, it disintegrates and is absorbed into the uterine lining.
+- If an egg is not fertilised, it disintegrates and is absorbed into the uterine lining.

 Ovulation & the menstrual cycle